zigius/docs/content/docs/reference/pkg/kubernetes/autoscaling/v2beta2/horizontalpodautoscaler.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">int</a></span>
     </dt>
-    <dd>{{% md %}}currentAverageUtilization is the current value of the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.{{% /md %}}</dd>
+    <dd>currentAverageUtilization is the current value of the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.</dd>

     <dt class="property-optional"
             title="Optional">